mathildegrimal/eval-photo-app/Readme.md

 - The "cloud icon" does not change to "done" when the saving is done in the phone gallery.
 I tried to do this with changing the global state, but without success.

-- Missed also the upload on node js server, will try it soon git !
+- Missed also the upload on node js server, will try it soon !